-In future work, combining follow-up spectroscopy of selected subsamples, we hope to improve the extinction estimates, and to address the dynamical evolution of the associations, as well as explore the connection of the presently studied complexes to the more compact stellar clusters, on one hand, and with atomic and molecular gas on the other hand (see Hodge et al. 2010, 2011; P. W. Hodge et al. 2012, in preparation).
+In future work, combining follow-up spectroscopy of selected subsamples, we hope to improve the extinction estimates, and to address the dynamical evolution of the associations, as well as explore the connection of the presently studied complexes to the more compact stellar clusters, on one hand, and with atomic and molecular gas on the other hand (see Hodge et al. 2011, 2010, 2012).

 Support for program HST-GO-11079 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.
-We thank P. Massey and K. Olsen for many initial discussions in this program.
+We thank P.Massey and K.Olsen for many initial discussions in this program.
 The data were downloaded from the MAST archive.

-Facility: HST (WFPC2)
+Facilities: HST (WFPC2)